kleinerman/dobie/docs/front_end_specs.rst

 When the access has "allWeek" field set to 1, the check icon in "all week" column should be set.
 When a the access has "allWeek" field set to 0, the check icon in "all week" column should not be set.
-In the last case, the access will have a field called "liAccess" which will have a list with all the accesses for each day of the week.
+In the last case, the access will have a field called "liAccesses" which will have a list with all the accesses for each day of the week.